sudeeprp/rapa-home/contribute.md

 # Contribute

+These projects are about building and deploying products.
+Read the product goals below, and pick one that interests you.
+This work starts from refining the specifications, all the way till release and deployment.

 ## Optimize development practices

 Software delivery is a craft without a perfect playbook.
 Every team, every project, every context demands its own approach.